Khloe Kardashian Instagrams Fab Abs, Steals Kim’s Weight Loss Spotlight: ‘KUWTK’ Favorite Detox Diet Recipe

 Khloe Kardashian Flaunts Flat Abs On Instagram

 Turning to the social media platform, Khloe sported a revealing outfit that accentuated her whittled waistline.
-Kardashian has been exercising on daily basis since she split from Lamar Odom in 2013, according to the Daily Mail.
+Kardashian has been exercising on a daily basis since she split from Lamar Odom in 2013, according to the Daily Mail.
 Consequently, those stunning abs that Khloe showed off on Instagram are the result of four years dedicated to working out.

 In addition to working out regularly with her celebrity personal trainer, Kardashian has discussed her focus on a diet that cuts down on sugar.
 As the Inquisitr reported, Khloe has turned to a dairy-free weight loss plan, featuring protein and complex carbohydrates.
-Kardashian’s breakfast often includes eggs and oatmeal, while she goes for a salad at noon.
+Kardashian’s breakfast often includes eggs and oatmeal while she goes for a salad at noon.
 Snacks typically revolve around fruit and protein shakes, while a typical dinner might include chicken and vegetables, along with a sweet potato.

 Proudly posing for a promo for the Keeping Up With The Kardashians 10-year anniversary special, which aired Sunday, Khloe made sure that her abs and hourglass figure starred on Instagram.